 I love maps.

-I have an old Baltimore street map hanging in my office.
-My sister-in-law gave it to me.
+An old Baltimore street map; my sister-in-law gave it to me.

 Don’t those old maps look great?
 It’s funny, if someone has a favorite map it’s never less than 40 years old.

 Some of those old maps are works of art.

 Those old maps took a lot of time and many hands; mapmaking used to be a real Process.